 NDP Tour Support Available

-An evening-length version of I hunger for you, (Phase 1-2) will be available for touring beginning Spring 2019.
+Both phases of I hunger for you (Phase 1-2) will be available for touring beginning Fall 2019.
 In addition to receiving an NDP Production and Touring Grant, this project has also been awarded a 2017 MAP Fund grant.

 Ecsteriority4 (Part 2)

 Running Time: 32 minutes

 Sound Design: Kimberly Bartosik with excerpts from Untitled by Animal Collective

 Performers: Dylan Crossman, Aaron Burr Johnson, and Jamie Scott